 I have heard so many people ask why we wait until the last minute to ask them for certain documents for a loan approval.
 I have a few answers.
 Mostly it is because many times the mortgage borrower has waited until the last minute to give it to us!
 Fannie Mae requires certain documents, that get underwritten, that many times yield more paperwork needed.
 And do you know what happens when you submit last-minute document requests?
 You get last-minute answers.
 And there is nothing more frustrating than dealing with an angry client who has helped to cause their own problem.
-The last thing you can do is point the finger at them, so you end up taking a verbal beating without reminding them that they did not submit the documents in a timely fashion.
+The last thing a loan officer can do is point the finger at them.
+So you end up taking a verbal beating without reminding them that they did not submit the documents in a timely fashion.

 But the larger issue is the nature of loan processing and underwriting a loan.
 By default, it means that you get answers at the last minute.
 Here is a very simplified version of what I mean:

-Step 1: The loan starts with a loan officer who reviews the loan application to look for red flags, but the loan officer is not an underwriter.
+The loan starts with a loan officer who reviews the loan application to look for red flags, but the loan officer is not an underwriter.

-Step 2: The appraisal is ordered and the mortgage borrower is given a checklist of expected application documents needed, by the loan officer, a loan processor, or an assistant.
+The appraisal is ordered and the mortgage borrower is given a checklist of expected application documents needed, by the loan officer, a loan processor, or an assistant.
 These people are not underwriters.

-Step 3: The loan processor collects the documents and puts them into the right order and submits the file to the loan underwriter.
+The loan processor collects the documents and puts them into the right order and submits the file to the loan underwriter.
 The loan processor is not an underwriter.

-Step 4: The underwriter underwrites the loan, and many times finds things needed that no one else saw.
+The underwriter underwrites the loan, and many times finds things needed that no one else saw.
 This is the underwriter’s job.
 The underwriter is indeed an underwriter.

 So you can see the nature of a loan is to take a hunk of time to process the loan, get the appraisal, do all sorts of internal compliance, and then underwrite the loan.
 And then usually ask for more documents.